“To trust or not to trust, that is the question”

 How can SecurEnvoy products contribute to a Zero Trust model?

-SecurEnvoy offerings in IAM (Identity and Access Management), MFA (Multi Factor Authentication) and DLP (Data Loss Prevention) can help build foundations of a Zero Trust architecture model.
+SecurEnvoy offers a solution that can help build foundations of a Zero Trust architecture model.

 Modern authentication is the combination of access polices and MFA.
 SecurEnvoy introduces adaptive, conditional access to determine if access will be allowed and/or MFA enforced.